Dubes/personal-blog/src/content/2020-07-11-lessons-from-csgo-teamwork.md

 ---
 path: '/lessons-from-csgo-teamwork'
 date: '2020-07-11'
-title: 'How CounterStrike help me with teamwork in real life'
+title: 'How CounterStrike helped me with teamwork in real life'
 tags: ['learning', 'teamwork', 'counterstrike', 'CS:GO']
 excerpt: 'I learnt a lot about team work, dynamics, personalities by playing CS:GO, a video game.
 These helped me immensely in my career, I am passing this knowledge along.'
 ---